ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ## Epilogue

-Finally, we sincerely hope that more and more contributors and collaborators can join us to build a more efficient and elegant Ant Design.
+Hoping that more and more contributors and collaborators will join us to build a more efficient and elegant Ant Design.